MahmutKarali/SobelEdgeDetection/README.md

 ![Alt text](/gxGy.png " " )

-Finally, we show such matrix display with PictureBox collect the GX and gyu
+Finally, we show such matrix display with PictureBox collect the TotalGx and TotalGy.

 ![Alt text](/gTotal.png " " )